 The Goochland Gazette

-Since 2008 I have written weekly editorials for The Goochland Gazette, commenting on trials, tribulations and triumphs in Goochland County.
+From 2008 – 2010, I wrote weekly editorials for The Goochland Gazette, commenting on the trials, tribulations and triumphs in Goochland County.

 House Bill 449 does not, however, describe what that “harassment” might entail—does this mean two information requests, or 20?
 Who decides if the number of requests constitutes harassment?
 And who decides, and why, whether to seek “injunctive relief,” or a prohibition against further requests?

 This economy is presenting brutal challenges to our government and to our community.
 I think people, many of who have either been laid off or who know those who have, some who may have had to foreclose on a family home, understand that these are tough times requiring tough decisions.

 But I also think it’s become clear that what people in Goochland won’t grasp is a reluctance to tell the truth.

 Many have lamented that deep cuts to our school system could permanently damage its ability to function.
 I would add that those who are disingenuous while making cuts, or who are patronizing or dismissive during that process, will also lose their ability to function for the good of the county: They will permanently lose the support of those they serve.